DarkNavySecurity/darknavysecurity.github.io/content/en/blog/a_first_glimpse_of_the_starlink_user_ternimal/index.md

 ## Firmware Extraction and Analysis

-To analyze the UTA in depth, we directly dumped the firmware from the eMMC chip.
+To analyze the UTA in depth, DARKNAVY directly dumped the firmware from the eMMC chip.
 Since no obvious eMMC debug pins exist on the Rev3 board, we had to desolder the eMMC chip from the PCB and read it using a programmer.
 Once extracted, we discovered that most of the firmware contents were unencrypted, revealing the boot chain (excluding BootROM), kernel, and the unencrypted portions of the filesystem.
 Further analysis showed that after the kernel starts, it reads most of the runtime environment from the eMMC and unpacks it to the `/sx/local/runtime` directory.

  ![Core runtime of the UTA](attachments/80819cd3-d929-4e20-a1e9-77f65b3ccb33.png)